 The Wisconsin Auctioneers Association held their 2018 Annual Convention with the theme of “Navigating the Future!”

 The WAA Convention on Sunday morning opened their doors to the general public and did an “Appraisal Fair” on items that the public brought in to be appraised by various auctioneers and appraisers from their perspective of the auction industry.
 The “appraisal” fee was a donation to the Humane Society of Stevens Point Area.
-WAA was fortunate to have Shirley Bauman as a guest appraiser, along with volunteer auctioneer/appraisers were, Carol Miller, Wayne Yoder, Kathy Packard and Kendall Thiel.
+WAA was fortunate to have Shirley Baumann as a guest appraiser, along with volunteer auctioneer/appraisers were, Carol Miller, Wayne Yoder, Kathy Packard and Kendall Thiel.

-The WAA Convention started by fulfilling part of the association’s mission statement with the Continuing Education course of Ethics presented by Sterling Strathe, a retired Professor and professional auctioneer accredited by the WI Department of Safety and Professional Services to teach various Continuing Education courses.
+The WAA Convention started by fulfilling part of the association’s mission statement with the Continuing Education course of Ethics presented by Sterling Strathe, a retired professor and professional auctioneer accredited by the WI Department of Safety and Professional Services to teach various Continuing Education courses.
 The state department requires each licensed auctioneer to earn 12 credits every two years in continuing education.

 With the first evening came the first contest of the WAA Convention which was the preliminaries for the WI State Champion Auctioneer with 17 WAA members vying for one of ten places to continue onto the WI State Fair in August for the finals.
 The Top Ten at the end of the evening were: Stan Jones, Dave Lulich, Mark Oberholtzer, Joe Mellem, Christopher Sund, Ray Henry, Randy Stockwell, Kale George, Kathy Packard, and Jenny Gehl.
 The finals will be held at the WI State Fair on Tuesday, August 7th, 2018 in the Coliseum at the WI State Fair Park, West Allis, WI.

 Monday opened with the “color guard” presenting the flags and the introduction of new members of 2017.
-Then it was off to a wonderful motivation speaker, Tim Thibodeau, Distinguished Professor Viterbo University, La Crosse, WI.
-His presentation of “Positive Power of Servant Leadership and his message of how we all can provide a positive influence on all we meet and interact with.
+Then it was off to a wonderful motivation speaker, Tom Thibodeau, Distinguished Professor Viterbo University, La Crosse, WI.
+His presentation of “Positive Power of Servant Leadership” and his message of how we all can provide a positive influence on all we meet and interact with.
 The day continued with more wonderful speakers and sessions to attend throughout the convention including Beth Rose the International Champion Auctioneer of 2017 with the topic of “Becoming a winner and stepping outside of your comfort zone.”

 During lunch the Novice Auctioneer Contest was held with Matt Zimmerman, Thorp being announced as the winner and Jim Mentink of Glenwood City 1st Runner-Up and Bridget Siler of Rochester, MN 2nd Runner Up.
 The Novice Auctioneer contestants sold pies for the WAA Auxiliary which is their main fundraiser for the year.
 The WAA Auxiliary provides scholarships and also donates to a charitable cause.
-The “Novice” Champion, Matt Zimmerman is also invited to the WI State Fair competition for WI State Champion Auctioneer.
+The Novice Champion, Matt Zimmerman is also invited to the WI State Fair competition for WI State Champion Auctioneer.

 Scott Schuman, from the National Auctioneer Association and current President of NAA provided a session after lunch – “Navigating the future with NAA & the future of Real Estate Auctions”.